 - Auditory brainstem response (ABR) testing, with and without sedation

 - Inpatient bedside hearing screening

-To make an appointment, your referring pediatrician or physician first will need to fax a referral form to us at 512-406-6521.
-You will be contacted by a member of our scheduling team once the referral has been processed.
+To make an appointment, your referring pediatrician or physician first will need to fax the scheduling form below to us at 512-406-6521.

 The DCMC Audiology team